-English rhubarb is a lovely vegetable - yes rhubarb is a vegetable even though more often though of as a fruit.
+English rhubarb is a lovely vegetable - yes rhubarb is a vegetable even though more often thought of as a fruit.
 There is the hardy, thick-stemmed, slightly tart outdoor variety.
 But, I am talking about forced rhubarb (rhubarb grown in dark Forcing Sheds) here.
 These delicate, slender stems of early rhubarb appearing in the shops are always cause for celebration.
 The arrival of rhubarb heralds the waning of the cold winter months and the promise of spring just around the corner.
-How cheering the vibrant pink colour of rhubarb is on a grey day and how delicious too.
+How cheering the vibrant pink color of rhubarb is on a grey day and how delicious too.

-Where is Forced Rhubarb From in England?
+Where Is Forced Rhubarb From in England?

 By far, most of the rhubarb in England comes from Yorkshire in the north of England.
-Yorkshire is fortunate to have access to some of the best rhubarb in what is known as the Rhubarb Triangle of Wakefield, Leeds and Bradford.
+Yorkshire is fortunate to have access to some of the best rhubarb in what is known as the Rhubarb Triangle of Wakefield, Leeds, and Bradford.

-A European Union scheme to register and protect cultural foods from around Europe has recognised the produce of the world-famous Yorkshire Rhubarb Triangle as a unique regional food.
+A European Union scheme to register and protect cultural foods from around Europe has recognized the produce of the world-famous Yorkshire Rhubarb Triangle as a unique regional food.
 This move will protect the Yorkshire Rhubarb brand across the EU from cheap imitations, great news for growers and consumers of rhubarb.

 History of Forced Rhubarb